All Products

 Note

-If the source database is SQL Server 2008 R2 and has transparent data encryption (TDE) enabled, the recovery operation fails even if the target instance is a later version, such as SQL Server 2014.
-The error message "Certificate not found" is returned.
-To complete the recovery, you must manually restore the certificate and private key.
+If the source database is SQL Server 2008 R2 and has transparent data encryption (TDE) enabled, the restore operation fails even if the target instance is a later version, such as SQL Server 2014.
+The restore fails with a "Certificate not found" error.
+To complete the restore, you must manually restore the certificate and private key.

-2. This issue is likely related to TDE.
-Confirm whether TDE is enabled on the source database.
-Also, check if operations such as disabling encryption were recently performed.
+2. This issue is often related to transparent data encryption (TDE).
+Confirm whether TDE was ever enabled on the source database, even if it is currently disabled.

-Execute the following SQL statement on the source database.
-If the key_algorithm and key_length fields in the query result are not NULL, the database was likely encrypted in the past.
+Run the following SQL statement on the database.
+If the key_algorithm and key_length columns for your database in the query result are not NULL, the database was likely encrypted in the past.

 USE master;